cuhk-s3/LegoFuzz/README.md

 # Cprofiler
 A tool for profiling C program.
+This is a part of offline mode of our LLM-based compiler testing tool.

 ## Usage